In WordPress, the message “Briefly Unavailable for Scheduled Maintenance” shows your site’s temporary unavailability.

 Method (1) – Clear your Browser’s Cookies

-The apparent reason, Browser’s cookies – may cause WordPress to show an unavailability status – after an update has finished.
+The apparent reason: Browser cookies may cause WordPress to show an unavailability status after an update has finished.

-In this case, there is no specific reason for the WordPress unavailability message.
-However – browser cookies may cause old users to see WordPress unavailability message.
+There is no specific reason for the WordPress unavailability message in this case.
+However, browser cookies may cause old users to see a message about unavailable WordPress.

 Head over to clearing your browser’s cookies and see if the problem has been solved.